manoss96/fluke/docs/source/user_guide/interacting_with_data.rst

-Note that whenever ``recursively`` is set to ``True``, subdirectories are not considered to be additional entities, and are only searched for any files that may or reside within them.
+Note that whenever ``recursively`` is set to ``True``, subdirectories are not considered to be additional entities, and are only searched for any files that may reside within them.
 If, for example, ``subdir`` were empty, then ``dir.count(recursively=True)`` would merely return the value ``1``.